Just send me a message and you will receive a detailed price list.

 HP Mastering is officially registered with Apple as an approved supplier for ADM masters.

 Revisions are usually included, free of charge.
-However, if completely new mixes of tracks that have already been mastered are delivered after mastering, my charge is dependent on the amount of time required and the scope of the change.
+However, if completely new mixes or multiple mix updates of tracks that have already been mastered are delivered after mastering, my charge is dependent on the amount of time required and the scope of the change.

 Yes, of course I do.
 If the mix is good, that is not always necessary, but stem-mastering offers more possibilities for problematic mixes and also for fine tuning good mixes.
 The effort and the associated costs, however, are higher.
 Should it arise, we will discuss whether stem mastering would be a good idea and if so, to what extent.